 One advantage you’ll have with the Levoit is the memory feature.
 Unlike the AC4825, turning it back on restores it to its earlier settings for both the fan speed and night light.
 That’s a nice touch I really like!

-> I’ve had some time to test and try the LV-H132 and I have to say it’s very well-made.
+I’ve had some time to test and try the LV-H132 and I have to say it’s very well-made.
 The fit and finish are excellent.
-Obviously some thought was put into its design.
+Undoubtedly some great thought was put into its design.

-> Build quality is good, with solid construction and great fit and finish.
+Build quality is good, with solid construction and great fit and finish.
 All around, it gives off a great impression of a great purifier that’s a quality contender.

 The LV-H132 has a night light button with 2 brightness levels to choose from.

 While it’s a nice feature to have (it definitely provides lots of light in the room) my gripe is that the low setting is still very bright.

 If you’re sensitive to light when sleeping that may be a deal-breaker like it is for me.
 In that case, I had to leave it turned off.

 However, for parents and others who can really use the soft lighting effect, it’s a great option to have at your disposal.